Officers

 MEMBERS-AT-LARGE

-Nate Emery is an Early Career section Past-Chair.
-He is a plant ecologist and a Research Associate at Michigan State University.
+Nate Emery is an ECE section Past-Chair.
+He is trained as a plant ecologist and is currently the STEM Education Coordinator in the Center for Innovative Teaching, Research, and Learning at UC Santa Barbara.
 Before grad school, he took two gap years between undergrad and grad school as a field technician in Yellowstone National Park, secretary for Mylan pharmaceuticals, athletic tutor, line cook in a burrito restaurant, and field ecologist for The Nature Conservancy in Oregon.
 For grad school, he studied coastal fog and wildfires at UC Santa Barbara.
-He currently studies professional development in biology faculty and switchgrass ecophysiology.
+He did two postdocs at Michigan State University before shifting to teaching professional development and education research.

 SPECIAL COMMITTEES